Dinglehoppers, Snarfblatts and this DIY Disney The Little Mermaid Pumpkin are the perfect way to celebrate Halloween!

 This post contains affiliate links.
 Please see my disclosure policy for details.

 Look at this stuff.
 Isn’t it neat?
 While you may not totally be in the mood for a Disney-inspired pumpkin today, I am in full Halloween mode behind the scenes here at The Farm Girl Gabs (even though it is August).
 It’s hard.
 Really, it is.
 We are still enjoying the last few weeks of summer vacation and here I am decorating a series of Disney-inspired Pumpkins.
 First up is this Little Mermaid Pumpkin.
+Look at this stuff, isn’t it neat?
 I just love how she turned out.

 This Disney pumpkin obsession started last year for me when I shared how to make a Minnie Mouse pumpkin and a Cinderella pumpkin.
 Next to Rapunzel, Ariel is a favorite Disney princess of mine.
 I just love her spunk….and her collection.
 This Little Mermaid pumpkin is pretty easy to make.
 It just takes some patience in waiting for the paint to dry.
 I hate that part.